jppj79/resume-alignment-ai-service/README.md

 * 🌱 **Actionable Skill Gaps:** Know exactly what skills to work on to become a better fit.
 * 🚀 **Learning Potential Rating:** Highlights your ability to adapt and grow into the role, even if you don't meet 100% of the requirements.
 * 🤖 **ATS-Compatibility Check:** Get concrete tips to ensure your resume gets past the bots and is seen by a human.
+* 🦄 **Job Description Analysis:** Get a deep dive into the job requirements, identifying key responsibilities and core/desirable requirements.

 ### Tech Stack & Core Mechanics 🛠️